 Added on 6 Mar 2026 · Vox · Society & Culture

 Vox covers the worrisome trend apparently started amongst teen boys, using ChatGPT for dating advice.
 Whether this is real or moral panic is unclear.
+Archived.

 ☣︎︎︎ Gemini Said They Could Only Be Together if He Killed Himself.
 Soon, He Was Dead.